amadeuszmanka/amadeuszmanka/README.md

 ### Hi there 👋

-I am a self-taught backend programmer from Poland 🇵🇱  Hoping to professionally work with Python and SQL
+I am learning Python and SQL.
+Hoping to become a professional backend developer